alexeyza/startup-programming/resources/README.md

 ### Python

-- [Google Python Class Day](http://www.youtube.com/watch?v=tKTZoB2Vjuk&feature=channel) - A tutorial for python by Nick Parlante.
+- [Google Python Class Day](http://www.youtube.com/watch?v=tKTZoB2Vjuk&feature=channel) - A basic tutorial for python by Nick Parlante.
 There are links to his exercises as well.

 ### JavaScript
 - [Douglas Crockford's Javascript](http://javascript.crockford.com/) - Useful links for JavaScript.
 Watch the video courses (in the bottom of the page).